AmanoTeam/android-gcc-cross/README.md

 #### Building the project

 After patching the NDK, you are almost ready to go and compile the project.
 Just run `./gradlew clean` before compiling it to make sure compiled objects from previous builds (Clang) don't interfere with the new build.

+> [!NOTE]
+> We aim to be a drop-in replacement, but having consistent behavior between the two compilers in all aspects is simply not realistic.
+Projects that don't rely on Clang-specific features or quirks (sometimes you do this without intending to) will likely compile without requiring any additional changes.
+In other cases, you might need to make changes to your build system (which is the most common case) or the code itself.

 ### CMake